Sign in tofeather

 Ketamine has specific physical costs most recreational users are not told about.

 The "safer drug" reputation masks real harm at recreational-use frequencies.
-Bladder, kidney, cognitive, and mood symptoms all stack with chronic use, and most do not reverse without extended abstinence.
+Bladder, kidney, cognitive, and mood symptoms all stack with chronic use, and most do not reverse without extended abstinence and structured support at a ketamine rehab center.

 Heavy users with cystitis